facebookresearch/Mephisto/docs/web/docs/guides/how_to_use/task_creation/developing_frontends.md

 ![](/feedback_component.png)

 ### Reviewing the feedback
-To review and feedback run the `mephisto/scripts/local_db/review_feedback_for_task.py` script and follow the prompts.
+To review feedback run `mephisto scripts local_db review_feedback` in the terminal and follow the prompts.

 Example output:
 ```bash